 Q: Is the GRE required for this program?

 A: The Graduate Record Examination (GRE) is not required to apply for admission for Fall 2021, due to testing difficulties caused by COVID-19.
-Students who have taken GRE may send in their score if they wish.
-If a GRE score is submitted, it will be considered as one part of a holistic evaluation of the application.
+If a GRE score is submitted, it will be considered as one part of a holistic evaluation of the application for the Applied Statistics Master's Program.
+However, the GRE will not be considered for review for the Data Science Master's Program.

 Q: Is there a minimum GPA required to apply, and what are my chances of being admitted if I have a low GPA?